egconley/taskmaster/README.md

 ## 2/13/2020
 - [X] Task Model
-    - [X] Create a Task class.
-A Task should have a title, a body, and a state.
-The state should be one of “new”, “assigned”, “in progress”, or “complete”.
+    - [X] Task class with title, a body, and a state(“new”, “assigned”, “in progress”, or “complete”)

 - [X] Homepage
-    - [X] Refactor homepage to use a RecyclerView for displaying hard coded Task data.
+    - [X] homepage uses a RecyclerView for displaying hard coded Task data
-    - [ ] Ensure that you can tap on any one of the Tasks in the RecyclerView, and it will appropriately launch the detail page with the correct Task title displayed.
+    - [X] ability to tap on any one of the Tasks in the RecyclerView, launches the detail page with the correct Task title/body.

 ## 2/12/2020
 - [X] Homepage
     - [X] heading at the top of the page,
     - [X] an image to mock the “my tasks” view
-    - [ ] buttons at the bottom of the page to allow going to the “add tasks” and “all tasks” page
+    - [X] buttons at the bottom of the page to allow going to the “add tasks” and “all tasks” page

 - [X] Add a Task
     - [X] allow users to type in details about a new task, specifically a title and a body